zuccha/homebrewery-assets/Sunbathed Cave/Sunbathed Cave (EN).md

 A large, straight tunnel, 5 meters tall, leads deeper within the cave.
 The dim light from the entrance fades as the passage descends.
 Close by lies a dead end, marked only by a sharp, acrid smell.
 }}

 This tunnel is the route the ogres prefer, comfortably accommodating their size.
 Berto often stops to urinate here.
-A character who succeeds on a DC 15 Intelligence (Nature) check identifies the smell as urine; on a 20 or higher, the character recognizes it as ogre urine.
+A character who succeeds on a DC 15 Intelligence (Nature) check identifies the smell as ogre urine.

 A cloth-covered mirror hangs on the wall of the cul-de-sac, 3 meters above the ground.
 A character who succeeds on a DC 13 Wisdom (Perception) check notices it.
-On a 16 or higher, the character also spots a similar, though mirrorless, wooden bracket on the wall facing the corridor back to the entrance.
+A similar, though mirrorless, wooden bracket on the wall facing the corridor back to the entrance can be spotted after a quick follow-up investigation.

 ### 3: Spider-Infested Tunnel